ChainAgnostic/CAIPs/CAIPs/caip-200.md

 already helped harmonize block explorers' usage of uniform routes.
-In the process of verifying compatibility and conformance for new entries in [ethereum-lists/chains][], Ligi noticed that only addresses and transactions are really meaningfully used; tokens and blocks have not been as effectively harmonized, and divergent syntax for those routes caused some block explorers to fail verifications.
+In the process of verifying compatibility and conformance for new entries in [ethereum-lists/chains][], Ligi noticed that only addresses and transactions are really meaningfully used.
 Also, the evolution of L2s has seen many drift away from the concept of blocks, making uniform syntax increasingly difficult.

 For these reasons, this CAIP requires minimal routes that are used most of the